Applicants must be the child of one of the following:

 - Family adjusted gross income for the 2013 tax year that does not exceed $93,000.
 Non-taxable allowances are not included in determining adjusted gross income;

 - Planning to attend an accredited undergraduate college or vocational/technical institution in the upcoming academic year, and pursuing their first associate's degree, bachelor's degree or first technical certificate.
-Students attending Federal Service Academies or pursing graduate degrees are not eligible.
+Students attending Federal Service Academies or pursuing graduate degrees are not eligible.

 Heroes Tribute Scholarship Program for Children of the Fallen: